section-engineering-education/engineering-education/articles/working-with-forms-in-django/index.md

 published: true
 url: /engineering-education/working-with-forms-in-django
 title: Working with forms in django
-description: This article provides a walk through on the various types of django forms, how these forms can be created in django framework and how form data is saved in database
+description: This article provides a walkthrough on the various types of Django forms, how these forms can be created in the Django framework and how form data is saved in the database
 author: anita-achu
 date: 2020-12-13T00:00:00-10:00
 topics: [python-django]